 Candidates must be committed to enhancing NPMA and the member experience and furthering the industry.
 Additionally, candidates must demonstrate openness to new ideas, maintain an approachable style, and share the organizational vision and strategy with others.
-Graduation from the Executive Leadership Program should not be considered an endpoint, but rather the beginning of the next stage for the candidate’s leadership journey and, as such, each candidate will be evaluated for his or her long-term commitment and concern for the broad scope of issues related to the pest management industry.
+The Executive Leadership Program should not be considered an endpoint in the candidate’s association career, but rather the beginning of the candidate’s leadership journey and, as such, each candidate will be evaluated for his or her long-term commitment and concern for the broad scope of issues related to the pest management industry.

 Candidates display behaviors which indicate they have leadership potential: strategic thinking skills; commitment to personal development; self-mastery and integrity.
 Candidates apply critical and appropriate judgment to decision-making processes.

 Candidates should demonstrate characteristics of high personal character and actively work to build and maintain trust and supportive relationships.

 "I reached out to the NPMA as a resource when I founded Arizona Pest Squad in 2011- The opportunity to participate in the 2017 inaugural Executive Leadership Program took the relationship to a whole new level.
 The combination of formal training, sharing experiences with my classmates with diverse experience, attending all of the great NPMA events and the one on one mentoring has improved my leadership skills and given me so many practical take-always to improve our business and further our mission to help people manage their pest issues.
 I look forward to continuing as an active member of the NPMA leadership team to further its’ important mission and expand the reach to other small pest companies."